baoshan/fairy/README.md

   4. Worker `B` is still idling because of 1.

 **Fairy** will route the task of group `Y` to worker `B` in this scenario.

+**Fairy** takes a different approach than Message Groups.
+Instead of making all tasks of a same group be routed to the same consumer, **Fairy** route a task to any worker when there's no **processing** tasks of the same group.

 The design philosophy makes **Fairy** ideal for the following requirements:

-  1. Tasks of a same groups need be processed in order.
+  1. Tasks of a same groups need be processed in sequence.
-  2. Each worker processes tasks sequentially.
+  2. Each worker processes tasks in serial.
   3. Worker spawns child process (e.g., a shell script) to handle the real job.

 **Fairy** takes a different approach than Message Groups.
 Instead of making all tasks of a same group be routed to the same consumer, **Fairy** route a task to any worker when there's no **processing** tasks of the same group.

-**[Resque]** cannot guarantee the processing order of the tasks, although the task queue is FIFO.
-The more workers you have, the more possible you'll encountering concurrency lead to broken order.
+**[Resque]** cannot guarantee the processing order of the tasks although the task queue is FIFO.
+The more workers you have, the more possible you'll encountering concurrency which breaks the processing order of tasks in the same group.

 [Resque]: https://github.com/defunkt/resque